 4.2.2 In cases where the pedagogical use of an external course component is such that certain privacy requirements can not be met (e.g., the students are posting material on a public web site and their identities are exposed) a limited release form is available to allow students to voluntarily waive certain privacy rights -- see the form hyperlinked under "Related Information".
 Instructors are advised, however, that students cannot be required to waive their rights, and should be prepared to offer alternative pedagogical approaches that do not require privacy waivers if necessary.

 4.2.3 Accessibility of electronically hosted course components is required any time students with disabilities recognized by the NC State Disabilities Services Office (DSO) are enrolled in a course.
 Where externally hosted course components may present accessibility challenges, instructors should be prepared to use alternative pedagogical approaches that are accessible.

-4.3 Instructors should list electronically hosted course components in the course syllabus, and should identify any components that may present privacy or accessibility issues for the student so that these issues can be worked out during the course drop/add period.
+4.3 Instructors should list electronically hosted course components in the course syllabus, and should identify any components that may present privacy or accessibility issues for the student and be prepared to address these as needed.

 5.1 Instructors are not responsible for ensuring privacy or accessibility of electronic materials that are not required components of the course (e.g., links to supplemental information that is not part of the required reading list).
 However, instructors should judiciously consider privacy and accessibility of supplemental links provided to students, and warn them of any known issues or concerns in this regard.